 Our methods for testing (3) in a way that controls the usual probability of a Type I error will be based on the general principle behind randomization tests of exploiting certain symmetries in the distribution of the observed data.
 Here, by a symmetry in the distribution of the observed data we mean that there is a group of transformations of the observed data that leave its distribution unchanged whenever the null hypothesis is true.
 When this is the case, it is possible to construct a test of the null hypothesis that controls the usual probability of a Type I error in finite samples.
 Perhaps the most familiar example of a randomization test is a permutation test, which may be used to test the null hypothesis that two i.i.d. samples from possibly distinct distributions are in fact from the same underlying distribution, but, as explained in Section 15.2 of Lehmann and Romano (2005), the principle applies more generally.
-In our case, we will exploit symmetries in the distribution of treatment status that follow from the way in which treatment status was assigned in the HighScope Perry Preschool program.
-These symmetries are formalized in Lemma 4.1 in Section 4.1 below.
+Recently, randomization tests have been employed in a wide variety of settings, including settings with staggered treatment adoption (Shaikh and Toulis, 2021), experiments with covariate-adaptive randomization (Bugni et al., 2018; Bai et al., 2022b), experiments with interference (Basse et al., 2019), settings with a "small" number of clusters (Canay et al., 2017, 2021; Cai et al., 2023), regression kink designs (Ganong and Jäger, 2018) and regression discontinuity designs (Canay and Kamat, 2017).
+The main challenge in applying these ideas in our setting lies in finding symmetries in the distribution of treatment status that persist despite the complicated way in which treatment status was assigned in the HighScope Perry Preschool program.
+These symmetries are developed in Lemma 4.1, which is presented in Section 4.1 below, by exploiting Assumptions 3.2-3.3 in conjunction with Assumption 3.4.